saif-ellafi/play-by-the-writing/README.md

 # Features

 - Call your GM emulators right away from your note-taking application:
-Mythic 2e, PUM, SUM, GUM, OPSE, MUNE, CRGE
+Mythic 2e, PUM, SUM, GUM, OPSE, MUNE, CRGE, Prompty Questions
 - Roll dice anywhere in your system just with a short command, like :r2d6+1. → 2d6+1: 11
 - Seek random tables and roll on them super fast, getting the results in your text